tsturtz/taylorsturtz-dot-com-v2/src/pages/node-env-vars-in-webpack/index.md

 > **GitLab** is unique in that it allows for *specifying variables for each environment (staging, production, etc)* in the UI and then specify which environment to use for each job in a configuration file.

-### Setting values in a CI config file
+### In a CI config file

-CI services all allow you to write configuration files written in YAML that you'll need to set up uniquely for your project.
+CI services all allow you to write YAML configuration files that provide deployment instructions.
 You will need to define jobs to run that set environment variables *based on which branch you are pushing to and which server you are deploying to*.

 ---

 ## 🎉 That's it!

-Now that webpack can understand your server configuration and your new local **.env** file, you can manage environment variables anywhere you need to and use them in your apps.
+Now that webpack can understand your server configuration and your new local **.env** file, you can use environment variables in your app and easily manage them locally and on your server.

 ![We did it!](./seinfeld-dance.gif)